On behalf of The Law Office of Gustavo E. Frances, P.A.

 What happens to community (joint) debt after a divorce?
 Unfortunately, community debt – debt created by one or both spouses during their marriage – does not melt away like a snowball after a marriage ends.

 So what happens to it and which spouse is legally obliged to pay it back?
-The two of the most common questions our best property division attorneys in Fort Lauderdale receive from our first-time clients are “Who will get to keep our marital house?” and “How will our debt be handled after the divorce?”
+The two of the most common questions our best property division lawyers in Fort Lauderdale receive from our first-time clients are “Who will get to keep our marital house?” and “How will our debt be handled after the divorce?”

-Here at the Law Office of Gustavo E. Frances, P.A., we have all the answers for you.
+Here at The Law Office of Gustavo E. Frances, P.A., we have all the answers for you.
 If you are getting divorced, we know what you are thinking right now, “How do I throw all the debt acquired during the marriage onto my spouse and ride off into the sunset Scott-free?”

 Normally, spouses cannot influence the court’s decision regarding which spouse will be responsible for which joint debt unless legally represented by a Fort Lauderdale property division attorney.
 It is vital to note, however, that even though the court will issue orders as to which spouse will be responsible for which community debt, creditors will most likely not stop harassing both spouses.